ehn-dcc-development/eu-dcc-business-rules/README.md

 ## About

-The [Digital COVID Certificate](https://ec.europa.eu/info/live-work-travel-eu/coronavirus-response/safe-covid-19-vaccines-europeans/eu-digital-covid-certificate_en) allows to determine whether a person is deemed fit-for-travel into a country-of-arrival (CoA) based on their vaccination, test, and recovery status.
+The [Digital COVID Certificate (DCC)](https://ec.europa.eu/info/live-work-travel-eu/coronavirus-response/safe-covid-19-vaccines-europeans/eu-digital-covid-certificate_en) allows to determine whether a person is deemed fit-for-travel into a country-of-arrival (CoA) based on their vaccination, test, and recovery status.
 To make such determinations, business (or validation, or verification) rules have to be implemented in verifier apps.

 This repository contains a framework to implement (sets of) rules in verifier apps (and backends) using a _rules engine_.